Lucy Powell: Return to the opposition frontbench (2020–2024)

 On 9 April 2020, Powell rejoined the Labour frontbench when she was appointed as the Shadow Minister for Business and Consumers by new party leader Keir Starmer.
 In the May 2021 shadow cabinet reshuffle, she was promoted to the Shadow Cabinet as the Shadow Secretary of State for Housing, succeeding Thangam Debbonaire.
 During her tenure, she set out Labour's housing priorities at the party conference, including plans to expand the construction of council and social housing, establish a Building Works Agency to oversee building safety, and reform compulsory purchase rules to enable local authorities to acquire land for development.
 She also argued that housing policy should prioritise affordability and security rather than investment value.

 In the November 2021 shadow cabinet reshuffle, Powell was appointed Shadow Secretary of State for Digital, Culture, Media and Sport.
 Whilst in this post, Powell described herself as a "tech optimist".
 In the role, she criticised the government's handling of the BBC licence fee settlement and argued for the corporation's long-term financial stability.
 She opposed privatisation of Channel 4, describing it as a commercially successful public asset whose sale would harm the independent production sector.
 Powell also supported measures to strengthen protections for the creative industries, advocated reforms to online safety regulation, and promoted greater access to cultural education.

 In the 2023 British shadow cabinet reshuffle, Powell was appointed Shadow Leader of the House of Commons in a direct job swap with Thangam Debbonaire.
 In her role, she actively promoted improvements to parliamentary standards and conduct.
-She advocated strengthening sanctions against misconduct, notably in response to proposals to exclude MPs arrested on suspicion of violent or sexual offences, and criticised attempts to curtail the Standards Committee’s powers following the Owen Paterson lobbying scandal.
+She advocated strengthening sanctions against misconduct, notably in response to proposals to exclude MPs arrested on suspicion of violent or sexual offences, and criticised attempts to curtail the Standards Committee's powers following the Owen Paterson lobbying scandal.
 Powell also proposed the launching of major initiatives to modernise Parliament, including the establishment of inquiries into access, family-friendly working practices and simplified parliamentary language, and advancing reforms on second jobs and cultural behaviour standards.

 In February 2024, Powell was centrally involved in the Gaza ceasefire vote controversy.
-When the Speaker of the House of Commons departed from precedent by allowing Labour’s amendment to be voted on – and passed – unopposed after the government withdrew its amendment, Powell defended Labour’s advocacy for a more representative debate and urged broader humility among MPs.
-She described the episode as a “humiliation of vanity” and offered an “olive branch” to restore parliamentary trust and functionality.

-At the 2024 general election, Powell was again re-elected, but with a lower vote share of 50.8% and a smaller majority of 13,797.
+When the Speaker of the House of Commons departed from precedent by allowing Labour's amendment to be voted on – and passed – unopposed after the government withdrew its amendment, Powell defended Labour's advocacy for a more representative debate and urged broader humility among MPs.
+She described the episode as a "humiliation of vanity" and offered an "olive branch" to restore parliamentary trust and functionality.
+At the 2024 UK general election, Powell was again re-elected, but with a lower vote share of 50.8% and a smaller majority of 13,797.